-The MIM Managing International Mobility fixed syllabus is now migrated to our EuRA Academy online platform, and is free at point of delivery programme for ARP & EuRA Members.
-Non members are asked to pay a registration fee to access the modules.
-The only time members will be charged is when they take the Quiz for each module, which costs €50.
+The MIM Managing International Mobility fixed syllabus is now migrated to our EuRA Academy online platform, and is free at point of delivery programme for EuRA and ARP Members.
+Non members of the ARP are asked to pay a registration fee to access the modules.
+The only time members will be charged is when they take the Quiz for each module, which cost €50.
 So, if you just want to learn, it is free!
 The same applies for all of our MIM+ content.

 Simply log in to get started!
-If you have not yet got a login, you may need to ask the ARP site administrator in your company to create a log in for you.
+If you have not yet got a login, you may need to ask the EuRA site administrator in your company to create a log in for you.

-This simple to follow guide gives you all the information you need to start your qualification journey.
+This simple to follow guide gives you all the information you need to start your qualification journey with EuRA.
 Click here for your downloadable Guide to Qualifying with EuRA.

 Please note that MIM training and accreditation is a personal achievement, not a company one.
 Trainee credits and assessment data are kept on file indefinitely, allowing individual trainees to pick up where they left off at any given time.
 Read more about how we handle your data, and your rights as a data subject by visiting our GDPR page.